Hero Image

 How We Test

-The Widex Allure RIC 440 is a premium prescription hearing aid released in 2025, priced at $5,596.
-In HearAdvisor's lab testing, it earned an A grade with a SoundScore of 4.52 out of 5, placing it among the top performers in the prescription hearing aid category.
+The Widex Allure RIC 440 is a premium prescription hearing aid released in 2025, priced at $4,398.
+In HearAdvisor's lab testing, it earns an A grade with a SoundScore of 4.52/5, ranking #7 among 35 prescription hearing aids tested—placing it in the top 17% of its category.

 Lab Test Summary